-Option 2: Having your premium (and Part D late enrollment penalty, if relevant) taken out of your monthly Social Security check
+Option 2: Having your plan premium and Part D late enrollment penalty, if relevant, taken out of your monthly Social Security check

-Changing the way you pay your premium (or Part D late enrollment penalty, if relevant).
+Changing the way you pay your plan premium (or Part D late enrollment penalty, if relevant).
 If you decide to change the option by which you pay your plan premium (or Part D late enrollment penalty, if relevant), it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, contact Member Services (contact information on back of this booklet).
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium (or Part D late enrollment penalty, if relevant) is paid on time.
+To change your payment method, contact Member Services using the contact information listed on the back of this booklet.